Dagonite/python-exercises/README.md

 ===
 Requirements
 ---
-Install the requirements by entering this into a terminal:
+Install the requirements by entering this command in a terminal:

 ```
 pip install -r requirements.txt